Was this page helpful?

 You're viewing documentation for an unstable version of Scylla Rust Driver.
 Switch to the latest stable version.

 In 0.15, a new deserialization API has been introduced.
 The new API improves type safety and performance of the old one, so it is highly recommended to switch to it.
 However, deserialization is an area of the API that users frequently interact with: deserialization traits appear in generic code and custom implementations have been written.
-In order to make migration easier, the driver still offers the old API, which - while opt-in - can be very easily switched to after version upgrade.
-Furthermore, a number of facilities have been introduced which help migrate the user code to the new API piece-by-piece.
+In order to make migration easier, the driver 0.15 still offered the old API.
+Since 1.0 the old API (and thus the migration utilities too) have been fully removed.

-The legacy API works by deserializing rows in the query response to a sequence of Row
+The legacy API worked by deserializing rows in the query response to a sequence of Row

 s.
 The Row